opencog/atomspace/examples/pattern-matcher/README.md

-More complex examples include the arithmetic links: PlusLink and TimesLink, which can add an multiply numbers; the ValueOfLink, which can obtain numeric values, the PredicateFormulaLink, which can evaluate predicateds on inputs, and the GroundedPredicateNode, which can convert external stimuli into Atomese predicates.
+More complex examples include the arithmetic links: PlusLink and TimesLink, which can add an multiply numbers; the ValueOfLink, which can obtain numeric values, the FormulaPredicateLink, which can evaluate predicateds on inputs, and the GroundedPredicateNode, which can convert external stimuli into Atomese predicates.